Working with Docker¶

 In this section, we will look at a few more advanced examples of working with container images that are available on Docker Hub.
 We will run commands using the containerized assets both interactively and non-interactively.

 One powerful aspect of developing with containers and the Docker ecosystem is the large collection of container images freely available.
-There are 10s of millions of images on Docker Hub alone, but beware: using an image that you don’t know anything about comes with the same risks involved with running any software.
+There are over 100,000 images on Docker Hub, but beware: using an image that you do not know anything about comes with the same risks involved with running any software.

 Warning